franzosterkamp/befamily/README.md

 # befamily

 ## befamily
-A webapp to help family to find the right places for their children.
+A webapp to help familys to find the right places for their children.

 ## Project title
 "befamily" is just a working title.
 Creative suggestions for a title are very welcome.